Atmaware/monorepo/self-hosting/GUIDE.md

 ### 1. Clone the Repository

-Clone the repository at ``git@github.com:omnivore-app/omnivore.git``
+Clone the repository at ``git@github.com:ruminer-app/ruminer.git``

 ### 2. Change directory to self-hosting/docker-compose

 The Docker-compose file and necessary environment variables are found in the self-hosting folder under docker-compose.

-These files provide all you need to get Omnivore up and running on your local environment.
+These files provide all you need to get Ruminer up and running on your local environment.

 This will pull some premade images.
 If you want to build these images yourself, you can use the file found in self-hosting/docker-compose/self-build.
 You might want to do this if you are making development adjustments.